 Monthly note on industrial policy indicators and analysis

-Manufacturing production plunges in August, uncertainty for the near future continues
+Manufacturing production recovers in September, uncertainty for the near future continues